What you'll learn in the Mechanical Engineering program

 The Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and the Program Criteria for Mechanical and Similarly Named Engineering Programs.

-Our program places emphasis on the practical aspects of theory while demonstrating a commitment to building students’ teamwork and communication skills.
+Our program emphasizes the practical aspects of theory while demonstrating a commitment to building students’ teamwork and communication skills.
 The modern labs feature digital data acquisition and processing, providing students with valuable hands-on experience, and the excellent student-to-faculty ratio assures dedicated, quality interaction with the program’s faculty and advisors.
-These qualities make our campus the best place to earn a mechanical engineering degree in Wisconsin.
+These qualities make our campus the best place to earn a bachelor of science in mechanical engineering in Wisconsin.

 The Mechanical Engineering Program’s Student Outcomes and Program Educational Objectives are available in the Undergraduate Catalog.